Tomas4python/chatbot/DEVELOPMENT_PAPER.md

 2. **Model Development**: Creating a seq2seq bidirectional encoder-decoder model to generate responses.
 3. **Chatbot Application**: Developing a real-time Python chatbot application utilizing the trained model, with a custom GUI built using `customtkinter`.
-4. **Project Delivery**: Deploying the entire project on GitHub for accessibility and collaboration.
+4. **Project Delivery**: Deploying the entire project on GitHub for accessibility.

 The main objective is to create a functional and interactive chatbot capable of generating coherent and contextually appropriate responses.
 This involves both the technical aspects of machine learning model training and the practical